dgketchum/dem/README.md

 # dem
-Collect elevation data from MapZen or Thredds, merge, reproject, resample.
+Collect elevation data from AWS or Thredds, merge, reproject, resample.

+No API key needed!

 Return elevation, aspect, or slope, that has been correctly transformed to fit rasters you are already working on.

-Pulls a web map tile service (MapZen) list of tiles, based on input zoom level and bounding box, merges it, reprojects it, and resamples it to a raster you are working with.
+Pulls a web map tile service (AWS) list of tiles, based on input zoom level and bounding box, merges it, reprojects it, and resamples it to a raster you are working with.

 This is intended for work where one needs a dem (elevation), slope, or aspect in a grid that matches another